Truth and Reconciliation Commission (Peru): Mandate

-In December 2000, interim President Valentín Paniagua approved the establishment of a truth and reconciliation commission, which ratified by President-elect Alejandro Toledo in 2001.
+In December 2000, interim President Valentín Paniagua approved the establishment of a truth and reconciliation commission, which was ratified by President-elect Alejandro Toledo in 2001.
 The commission was created to investigate a wide variety of human rights abuses, including assassinations, torture, disappearances, displacement, employment of terrorist methods and other violations executed by the state and rebel groups between May 1980 and November 2000.
 The mandate was to analyze the causes of violence that had occurred, determine the scale of victimization, assess responsibility, and propose reparations and recommendations.
 The degree of the mandate comprised an open list of acts of crime, allowing the commission to include all crimes deemed relevant.
 The primary purpose of the commission was to establish the truth about crimes and events, providing a historical explanation by determining individual and group culpability for crimes and abuses.
 Despite the main purpose of exposing the truth, it was important to restore personal dignity, as victims became stigmatized by the public or local communities who assumed they were associated with rebel groups.
 The TRC organized its work into specialized units to conduct research in specific areas.